pyshif/web-player-samples/basic-analysis/README.md

     - `analytics.resourceType`: The field is optional, this might indicate the type or category of the resource mentioned above.

-    - `analytics.customData`: The field is optional, this seems to be a placeholder for custom data that you can include in your analytics events, allowing you to send additional information as needed.
+    - `analytics.<customProperty>`: The field is optional, this is a placeholder for custom data that you can include in your analytics events, allowing you to send additional information as needed, for example `analytics.my_log_prop`` will add `property my_log_prop`.

 **DRM integration**